top of page

 Vietnamese spicy cucumber salad

-This cookbook is from David Tanis, one of my favorite chefs, is spectacular.
-Filled with tons of recipes from across the globe, sorted by country, this cookbook brings to your table fresh and healthy flavors and dishes.
-Davis Tanis' depth of knowledge on ingredients, food and cuisines is amazing.
+This cookbook, from David Tanis, one of my favourite chefs, is spectacular.
+Filled with recipes from across the globe, sorted by country, it brings to your table fresh and healthy flavors and dishes.
+Davis Tanis' depth of knowledge of ingredients, food, and cuisines is amazing.

 For more recipes from this cookbook, click here.